Klipper3d/klipper/docs/Config_Reference.md

 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two
 #   parameters must be provided.
+#max_smoothing:
+#   Maximum input shaper smoothing to allow for each axis during shaper
+#   auto-calibration (with 'SHAPER_CALIBRATE' command).
+By default no
+#   maximum smoothing is specified.
+Refer to Measuring_Resonances guide
+#   for more details on using this feature.
 #min_freq: 5
 #   Minimum frequency to test for resonances.
 The default is 5 Hz.
 #max_freq: 120